jack-toast/LeftOfBoom/README.md

 # Left of Boom repository

+### When loading, need to go to the correct level.

+## **Mandatory functionality**
+* Game Save Data
+  * Where does it save the files?
+* Behavior Tree based AI

+## Feedback from play testers
+* "Make the orange balls more spread out.
+Touching 1 essentially touches all the others so you just are done instantly"
+* "Contact with too many orange circles caused the game to freeze for a minute"
+* "Have say a tutorial explaining mechanics and goals."
+* "Add level transitions when the player completes a level."
+* "movement felt slower than I'd prefer"
+* make the goal clearer
+* "too many obstacles"
+* "Was tough to slow down and touching orange balls pretty much meant a restart"
+* "More stuff going on maybe?"
+* "I think consistent movement would be better than burst movement, it was tricky."
+* "Lack of clear goal"
+* "Give instructions on goal."

+## TODO
+* Have the cannon shoot a projectile that splits asteroids and enemies.
+* Alter texture of windows to glow when shooting
+* Magnetic asteroids shouldn't just clump up like they do.
+* Show level stats at end of levels
+* Destructible asteroids
+* Ammo system
+* Show wear on ship

+## TO-DONE:
+* remove the PointToCheckpoint when you reach end of level.
+* Implement some sort of AI system
+* End of game screen
+* Two more levels
+* Consequence for low health
+* Behavior tree for the AI
+* pause menu
+* Projectiles need to do damage
+* Screen shake with cannon
+* Screen shake on impact
+* Have the reset functionality reset the position of the magnetic asteroids
+* Cannon particle effect
+* Ship health
+  * Damage taken scales with momentum exchange of collision
+* Load obstacles from image

+## Milestone 3 related things.

+# ***This game was built using Unity 2018***

+**Finalize game mechanics:** It's all in there.
+Just click around and have fun.

+**Finalize all art in your game.** All of the art is finalized.
+The ship got an overhaul and the asteroids were reduced to more attractive primitive shapes.

+**Complete your animations:** N/A I added a boat load of particle effects in their place.

+**Add Sounds and music:** There is music and sound effects now.
+The artists are credited.

+**Create transitions between scenes:** I added a nice "loading" overlay between levels.

+**Complete Additional levels:** I added 3 more levels to the game.

+**Add AI as needed:** The enemies (white blobs) automatically attack the player with a rudimentary AI system.

+**Use coroutines:** The screen shake and enemy shooting use coroutines.

+**Have a usable UI in your game:** The UI works.
+Hit ESC to pause.

 ## Milestone 2 notes (Apr.
 30th 2018):
 1. Finalized art: I have made a significant effort in terms of art for the player's ship.
 For this I modeled the ship in Cinema 4D and modeled the cannon in Fusion 360.
 For the final milestone, I hope to have modeled the ship in Fusion 360 as well.